Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

-For the set $\overline{\mathcal{K}^{g,j,2}_{n}}$ proceed as follows.
-First, choose the path (without loss of generality we can assume it is the left path, the case of the right one is analogous) that is longer than $\ln(n)$ and connects the branching node and one of two highest binding lambdas.
-Let $t_0$ be the subterm rooted at this lambda.
-By Lemma~\ref{lem:twononbind} at least half of the nodes on this path are binary (since there are no two consecutive lambdas in the tree).
-Let $t_1,\dots, t_k$ be the right subtrees rooted at the consecutive binary nodes on the path (the path goes always to the left since the term is unsafe).
-Secondly, chose some leaf $v$ belonging to some subtree $t_1,\dots, t_k$ and exchange it with the subterm $t_0$.
-Independently of a choice of the leaf, the encoding can be reversed since the position of $t_0$ is uniquely identifiable as the highest binding lambda of the fair subtree below the branching node.
-The encoding preserves size and the number of possibilities for the choice of a leaf $v$ exceeds $\ln(n)/2$.
-Therefore, terms from $\overline{\mathcal{K}^{g,j,2}_{n}}$ are negligible in $\Lambda _n$ as $n$ tends to infinity. \end{proof}
+\begin{enumerate}[(1)] \item Choose the \corr{leftmost} path among the one or two paths longer than $\ln(n)$ (without loss of generality we can assume it is the left path, the case of the right one is analogous). \corr{Consider the binding lambda at the end of this path and let} $t_0$ be the subterm rooted at this lambda.
+Let $t_1,\dots, t_k$ be the right subtrees rooted at the binary nodes on the path between the branching node and $t_0$ (the path goes always to the left since the term is unsafe).
+By Lemma~\ref{lem:twononbind} at least half of the nodes on this path are binary (since there are no two consecutive non-binding lambdas in the tree).
+This means that $k \geq \ln(n)/2$.
+Moreover, the terms $t_1,\ldots, t_k$ contain no binding lambda otherwise, the lambda width of the term would be greater than $2$.

+\item Choose some leaf $x$ belonging to some subtree \corr{among} $t_1,\dots, t_k$ and exchange it with the subterm $t_0$.
+Independently of \corr{the} choice of the leaf, the encoding can be reversed since: \begin{enumerate}\item the position of $t_0$ in the encoded term is uniquely identifiable as the highest binding lambda of the innocuous subtree below the branching node (\corr{the innocuousness identifies the modified branch}); \item the position of the variable $x$ in the encoded term is identifiable as the leftmost leaf of the subtree rooted at the branching node of the resulting term which is still of width 2 (in the case of the right branch, it is the leftmost leaf of the right sub-term of the branching node). \end{enumerate} The encoding preserves size and the number of possibilities for the choice of a leaf $x$ is the number of leafs of $t_1,\dots,t_k$, which is greater than $\ln(n)/2$.
+Therefore, terms from $\overline{\mathcal{K}^{g,2}_{n}}$ are negligible in $\Lambda_n$ as $n$ tends to infinity.